 Which means a part-time freelance business is best for me during this season.
 In fact, I typically spend only a couple of hours on client work each week, and a couple on my own blogs.
 That’s not much time!

 If you’re only working a couple of hours a week, you really need to make the most of that time.
-Here are the strategies I use to maximize my part-time freelance business.
+Here are the strategies I use to maximize my part-time freelance business to make more money, broken down into bigger steps you can take.

 Check Your Rates